brendanjodowd/brendanjodowd/README.md

 Some projects that I worked on:

-- 🎓 [Higher Education Outcomes](https://www.cso.ie/en/releasesandpublications/ep/p-heo/highereducationoutcomes-graduationyears2010-2016/) - a longitudinal study of outcomes for higher education graduates carried out using administrative data.
+- 🎓 [Higher Education Outcomes](https://www.cso.ie/en/releasesandpublications/ep/p-heo/highereducationoutcomes-graduationyears2010-2016/) - a longitudinal study of outcomes for higher education graduates carried out using admin data.
 - 📈 [R Package for importing data from CSO Statbank](https://github.com/brendanjodowd/CSO) - This has been superceded by an [official CSO package](https://cran.r-project.org/web/packages/csodata/index.html).
 - 🔄 [SAS-R Cheatsheet](https://github.com/brendanjodowd/SAS-R) - a handy guide to learning R for SAS users, or vice versa
 - 🍫 [The Axis of Fudge](https://brendanjodowd.shinyapps.io/brownie) - A Shiny project to interactively search and compare Brownie recipes